Your enduring power of attorney—selecting your representative

 By ATB Wealth 16 July 2020 5 min read

-There are three documents essential to an effective estate plan – your will, enduring power of attorney, and personal directive.
-Who you choose to act in the roles of estate executor and trustee, attorney, and agent are critically important for effective estate planning, and ultimately, successful estate administration.
+There are three documents essential to an effective estate plan—your will, enduring power of attorney, and personal directive.
+Carefully appointing the roles of estate executor and trustee, attorney, and agent is critically important for effective estate planning, and ultimately, successful estate administration.